CumulusNetworks/docs/content/cumulus-linux-513/NVUE-Format-Reference.md

 **Valid Input Format:**
 - Must be a string
 - Format: "ipv4_address/prefix_length"
-- Prefix length must be between 0-32
+- Prefix length must be between 0 and 32

 **Valid Examples:**